 Joe Fairless: Alright, let’s do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Best ever deal you’ve done that we haven’t talked about so far.
+Joe Fairless: Best ever deal you’ve done that we haven’t talked about in detail already?

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: And how can the Best Ever listeners get in touch with you?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on?